ENGLISH

 Implementation

-At Kingsfleet we have built a SSP designed to teach all the GPC’s (Grapheme Phoneme Correspondence) and to support children in applying their learning.
+At Kingsfleet we have built a Synthetic Systematic Programme designed to teach all the Grapheme Phoneme Correspondence (GPC) and to support children in applying their learning.
 Children will have daily Phonics lessons from Reception where they will be taught the GPC systematically and with pace and rigour.
 Our scheme focuses on a new GPC taught each day, with a review at the end of each week.
-Lessons will include the use of flashcards to revise previously taught GPC’s and will teach children to not only recognize the graphemes, but will be able to identify these within words.
+Lessons will include the use of flashcards to revise previously taught GPC’s and will teach children to not only recognise the graphemes, but will be able to identify these within words.
 Children will learn how to spell words by the use of sound buttons and will progress to reading and writing phonetically decodable sentences.
 The teaching of tricky words will also be included in the daily lessons

 In addition to this, throughout EYFS and Y1, phonics activities will be continued in provision, this will enable children to practice and consolidate GPC’s that have been taught.
 Home/School reading books run in a progressive sequence alongside the phonics lessons so that children can consolidate the GPC’s that have been taught.